BL 6-inch Mk II–VI naval gun: QFC conversion

 From 1895 many ships' guns were converted to QF to use the same brass cartridge case and charge as the modern QF 6-inch guns.
 They were designated QFC for "QF Converted", and the new Mark designation began at I over the old gun Mark e.g. I/IV was the first version of Mk IV gun converted to QFC, II/VI was the second version of Mk VI gun converted.

-Coast Defense gun
+Coast Defence gun

 A small number of Mk IV and VI guns had their old 3-motion breeches replaced by modern single-motion types and the chamber lengthened to accept a more powerful cartridge, and became the BLC (breech-loading converted) coast defence gun in 1902.
 They attained a maximum range of 12000 yd using a 20 lb 15 oz cordite cartridge.
 They were replaced by the modern 6 in Mk VII as they became available, and were declared obsolete in 1922.